chef/monitoring-integration-automate/Monitoring_Recommendations.md

 Chef Automate HA is a platform that enables continuous automation of infrastructure, compliance, and application delivery.
 Monitoring of Chef Automate HA solution is a critical component for any organization to ensure the health, resources and service availability to deliver continuous automation of infrastructure, compliance, and applications.

 Typically, in a High Availability (HA) setup, you would have multiple instances of various components distributed across different nodes to ensure redundancy and fault tolerance.
-Common components in a Chef Automate HA setup may include Chef Automate serve(s), Chef Infra Server(s), Postgres database Servers, OpenSearch Serves and Bastion Server.
+Common components in a Chef Automate HA setup may include Chef Automate Server(s), Chef Infra Server(s), Postgres database Servers, OpenSearch Servers and Bastion Server.

 This document outlines the recommendations for Chef Automate HA solution monitoring for components used in the solution.

 ## Server Level Metrics:
-The following metrics are commanded to monitor on all Chef Automate HA Servers
+The following metrics are recommended to monitor on all Chef Automate HA Servers

 | **Component**           | **Metrics Description**                        |  **Severity Level**     | **Trigger After**  |  **Alert Type**  |
 |-------------------------|------------------------------------------------|-------------------|-------------------|-------------------|